jangxx/twitch-auto-recorder-3000/README.md

 **Optional:** Update interval in seconds (Default: 120)

 `--update-end-interval <seconds>`
-**Optional:** Update interval in seconds after a recording has stopped but before it is finished (Default: 10).
+**Optional:** Update interval in seconds after a recording has stopped for any reason.
+This should be shorter than the normal interval, in case the stream APIs don't immediately return the proper non-live status which causes the script to retry the recording once per second (Default: 10)
-This option only comes into play if `stream_end_timeout` is also used.

 `--stream-end-timeout <seconds>`
 **Optional:** Time to wait after a recording ended before considering the stream as finished (Default: 0)